gsct123/RunwayRedeclaration/README.md

 ## Dependencies

 This project requires JavaFX to run.
 Please ensure that JavaFX is installed on your computer before running the application.
+You may download JavaFX component [here](https://gluonhq.com/products/javafx/).

 ## How to Run

 1. Open a terminal or command prompt and type `java -version` to check if Java is installed on your computer.
 If Java is not installed, please install it before proceeding.

-2. Download and decompress the zip file, navigate to the folder containing the `RunwayRedeclaration.jar` file. (it is in the src folder)
+2. Download and decompress the zip file, navigate to the folder containing the `RunwayRedeclaration.jar` file. (it is in the 'code' folder)

 3. Type the following command to run the application: